Homebrew (video games): Nintendo 64

+As of December 2022, the N64 still has an active homebrew community, moreso than its early days in the late 1990s and early 2000s, and continues to receive various games and utilities created by members of the community, with over 6,000 members being active in the hacking and homebrew scene.
+Prominent tech demos for the N64 have also been created by a handful of homebrew and demoscene members that pushed the limits of the console as well as showcasing some technical feats running on stock hardware, including those by hobbyist James Lambert, who implemented clipmapping (including MegaTextures), virtual reality headset support and a modern-sized open world comparable to that of The Elder Scrolls V: Skyrim.

-The 16-bit top-down shooter Xeno Crisis has received a version for the Nintendo 64, released on physical cartridge in April 2023.
+The 16-bit top-down shooter Xeno Crisis has received a version for the N64, released on physical ROM cartridge.

+A number of homebrew emulators for older gaming systems and computers are also available for the N64, including the NES, SNES, Neo Geo, Game Boy and Game Boy Color.
+ScummVM also received a port for the N64.

 Sixth generation consoles

 Dreamcast

 Despite its short commercial lifespan of less than two years in North America, the Dreamcast benefits from an active homebrew scene even ten years after its discontinuation.
-Due to a flaw in the Dreamcast’s BIOS, which was intended for use with MIL-CD's, the console can run software from a CD-R without the use of a modchip.
+Due to a flaw in the Dreamcast's BIOS, which was intended for use with MIL-CD's, the console can run software from a CD-R without the use of a modchip.
 Sega responded to this by removing MIL-CD support from the BIOS on all Dreamcast consoles manufactured from November 2000 onwards.

 The console is especially notable for its commercial homebrew scene.
 One notable project was the Bleemcast! emulator, which was a series of bootdisks made to play PlayStation games on the system, featuring visual enhancements over the original console.
 Newer independent releases include Last Hope, released by RedSpotGames, and DUX, both Shoot 'em up style games.
 These releases were written using the KallistiOS development system.
 A port of the freeware high-level development language Fenix and BennuGD is available for use in game development; many DIV Games Studio games have been ported and others were originally written for the system.